 I’ll talk about risks of severe suffering in the far future, or s-risks.
 Reducing these risks is the main focus of the Foundational Research Institute, the EA research group that I represent.

-To illustrate what s-risks are about, I’ll use a story from the British TV series Black Mirror, which you may have seen.
+To illustrate what s-risks are about, I’ll use a fictional story.

 Imagine that some day it will be possible to upload human minds into virtual environments.
 This way, sentient beings can be stored and run on very small computing devices, such as the white egg-shaped gadget depicted here.